knowledge-summary/programming-book-summary/software-engineering-at-google.md

 Google have a OWNERS file that lists the username of engineers allowing to commits within the subtree of the repo.

-Developers must never have a choice of “What version of this component should I depend upon?”
+One-Version Rule - Developers must never have a choice of “What version of this component should I depend upon?”

 Dependency across time in any form is far more costly and complicated than code that is time invariant.
 Internally, Google production services make relatively few promises of that form.
 We also benefit greatly from a cap on potential version skew imposed by our “build horizon”: every job in production needs to be rebuilt and redeployed every six months, maximum.